hoanphungt/five-in-a-row/README.md

 - **Win Detection**: Automatically checks for a winner after every move.
 - **Blocked Rule**: A sequence of five that is blocked on both ends does not count as a win.
 - **Restart Option**: After a win, players can restart the game by clicking on the board.
-- **Score Tracking**: Displays the total wins for each player when quitting the game.
+- **Score Tracking**: Displays the total wins for each player when the game is finished.
+- **Winning Condition**: Player needs to win 3 games from the opponent to win the match.

 ### How to Play